symfony-si/magento2-sl-si/README.md

 ### Option 2: Manual Installation

-Download the latest available [release][latest-release] and extract it to your Magento root folder at `app/i18n/SymfonySi/sl_SI`.
+Download the ZIP file of the latest available [release][latest-release] and extract it to your Magento root folder at `app/i18n/SymfonySi/sl_SI`.
 Also don't forget to deploy static files for the locale and cleaning cache: